jakekara/jakekara.github.io-2017/_posts/2021-05-05-margo-notebooks.markdown

 # :: ' ::
 ```

-While I originally conceived of these annotations as a way to describe
+While I originally conceived of these annotations as a way to describe which
-which cells to ignore, I realized they are generally useful as a way
+cells to ignore, I realized they are generally useful as a way to extend the
-to extend the Jupyter Notebook format in a non-breaking
+Jupyter Notebook format in a non-breaking way.
+Particularly, they can be used as
-way.
-Particularly, they can be used as a way to create new
+a way to create new "interfaces" into a Jupyter Notebook.
+In the notebook
-"interfaces" into a Jupyter Notebook.
-I demonstrate this by encoding a
+tutorial liked above, I demonstrate this by encoding a notebook's
-notebook's `requirements.txt` inside margin notes.
-I also use margin
+`requirements.txt` inside margin notes.
+In my thesis, I also use margin notes to
-notes to describe a Notebook's Makefile interface (the files that must
+describe a Notebook's Makefile interface (the files that must exist prior to the
-exist prior to the notebook running, and the files that will be
-generated by running it).
-By defining a Makefile interface, it is
+notebook running, and the files that will be generated by running it).
+By
-possible to orchestrate the execution of notebooks as a DAG using
+defining a Makefile interface, it is possible to orchestrate the execution of
-`make`.
-In the final part of my thesis, I built a [Notebook editor
+notebooks as a DAG using `make`.
+In the final part of my thesis, I built a
-prototype that supports heirarchical cell
+[Notebook editor prototype that supports heirarchical cell
-relationships](https://margo-editor.netlify.app/), which are encoded
+relationships](https://margo-editor.netlify.app/), which are encoded in the
-in the document as margin notes.
+document as margin notes.

 ## Links